 As our technological capabilities expand, so do our homes.
 For the moment, expect to spend a fortune on a home that features loads of advanced technology like automated butlers, iPad-controlled systems, and more…but these things might just all become standard features in the near future.
 Until then, check out some of the most tech-influenced homes that are currently only afforded by the super rich.
+Also, if you’re looking to find homes built with eco-friendly materials, and that have smartphone synchronicity, take a look at these 13 futuristic and unique modern homes.

 14. Harbour Hide, Dorset, United Kingdom